spencexd7/violet/readme.md

 ### Server Verification

-Verification is a feature that requires users to complete a verification challenge before being able to access the server.
-The purpose of this function is to prevent spam or unwanted messages from reaching the server.
+Server verification is a feature that requires new members to complete a verification process before gaining access to the server.
+This process is designed to prevent unauthorized or malicious users from joining the server, and to ensure that all members are legitimate and authorized to access the server.

 ### Downtime Notifier

-Fault's downtime notifier monitors the status of a bot and notifies server if the bot goes down.
+Downtime notifier monitors the status of a bot and notifies if the bot goes down.

 ### Ping on Join

-Fault's ping on join feature automatically pings the user in a server channel when a new user joins the server.
+Ping on join feature automatically pings the user in a server channel when a new user joins the server.

 ### Auto Responder

-Fault's auto responder feature automatically responds to pre-set keywords or phrases in server messages.
+Ato responder feature automatically responds to pre-set keywords or phrases in server messages.

 ### Boost Notifier

-Fault's boost notifier feature notifies server when a server receives a boost.
+Boost notifier feature notifies server when a server receives a boost.

 ## Additional Resources